bbc/hive-runner/README.md

     gem install hive-runner
     hive_setup my_hive

 Follow the configuration instructions.

-Here is an example diagnostics stanza:
+If you want to add diagnostics to your hive when asked, here is an example diagnostics stanza:

     diagnostics:
       hive: